DanielServejeira/graphs/README.md

 ## Project Overview

-This library provides an efficient way to handle graphs with support for **adjacency lists** and **adjacency matrices**, making it versatile for different use cases.
+This project provides an efficient way to handle graphs with support for **adjacency lists** and **adjacency matrices**, making it versatile for different use cases.
 The implementation includes graph traversal (DFS, BFS), pathfinding algorithms (Dijkstra, Prim's MST), and utility functions for analyzing graph properties.

 ---